-A significant number of American adults struggle with substance abuse issues.
-One source puts the number at 15 percent, with adults in the U.S. dealing with alcohol, drugs, or some other substance.
-Drug and alcohol misuse and addiction can alter how the brain works, which makes it harder to quit using the substance even when you are highly motivated.
-Call us to learn more about customized treatment approaches designed to fit a variety of individual needs, including NAD therapy.
-NAD therapy is a revolutionary IV treatment that harnesses naturally occurring coenzymes to help you detoxify and heal.
+A significant number of American adults struggle with substance abuse issues, with one source estimating that 15 percent of adults in the U.S. deal with alcohol, drugs, or other substances.
+Drug and alcohol misuse can alter brain function, making it harder to quit even with high motivation.
+NAD therapy, a revolutionary IV treatment that harnesses naturally occurring coenzymes, can help you detoxify and heal.

 What is NAD?

-NAD refers to nicotinamide adenine dinucleotide, a coenzyme of niacin.
-It is present in all living cells and essential to healthy metabolic function.
-NAD helps your body transform nutrients into energy, affects how your cells react to stress, and promotes certain chemical reactions within each cell.
+NAD (nicotinamide adenine dinucleotide) is a coenzyme of niacin present in all living cells and essential to healthy metabolic function.
+It helps your body transform nutrients into energy, affects cellular function, and promotes various chemical reactions within each cell.
+As we age, NAD levels decrease, affecting brain function, mitochondrial function, and overall cellular energy production.
+Factors like high blood glucose, DNA damage, autoimmune disorders, and substance abuse also lower NAD levels.

 A healthy lifestyle that includes regular exercise and a balanced diet that is low in processed carbohydrates can help boost NAD levels somewhat, but it might not be enough to counteract severely depleted NAD levels.
 This is especially true during the detoxification process, which can be particularly stressful both physically and emotionally.